Nice to meet you.

 The worst thing you can do when networking is go into it selfishly.
 Any networking connection should be of mutual benefit.
 Consider what value you bring to the table and how you could be of help to someone else.

-Maybe you’re a potential new employee or have a contact that others would like to get in touch with.
-Try to think about how you can help someone else and the resulting connection will likely prove beneficial for all parties.
+Maybe you’re a potential new employee or have a contact that others would like to reach out to.
+Try to think about how you can help someone else, and the resulting connection will likely prove beneficial for all parties.

 6. Good vibes only